farmera/sare_grant/study_methods.md

 An NDVI value of 0.72 (on a scale of 0 to 1.0) indicates that the tree on the left is doing well.
 It's reflecting 8% of the red light away while absorbing the remaining 92% for photosynthesis.
 It's also reflecting more than half of the harmful NIR light away.
 This is a generic spectral pattern that we can use: _higher NDVI values correlate with healthier, more productive plants_.
 Consider the same equation applied to the tree on the right of __Figure 1__.

 2. (0.4 - 0.3)/(0.4 + 0.3) = 0.1/0.7 = __0.14__

-Compared with the healthy tree, the one on the right is doing poorly.
+Compared with the healthy tree, this one is doing poorly.
 It's absorbing more than half of the NIR light while reflecting away a good portion of the red.
 Recall that plants use red light to power photosynthesis while NIR light presents a physiological burden to them.
 This is another generic spectral pattern that we can use: _lower NDVI values correlate with unhealthy, distressed plants_.